 One of my favourite activities from my last trip to LA was wandering around the Venice Canals.
 These man-made canals are located just a few blocks inland from the Venice boardwalk.
 This activity is off-the-radar for tourists, which makes it a peaceful place to wander over the foot bridges and take a look at where the rich people of LA live.

 I only managed to fit in Griffith Observatory on my third visit to LA, as until then, I hadn’t had a car.
 There are also public buses on weekends that will take you from Vermont / Sunset Station (which is kind of near Hollywood) up to the observatory every 30 minutes or so between 10AM and 10PM.

-Griffith Observatory is a truly awesome vista point with arguably the best views of the Hollywood sign and amazing views of the city.
+Griffith Observatory is a truly awesome vista point with arguably the best views of the Hollywood sign and amazing views of Downtown LA.
 Apparently the best time to go is at night when you get to see the city lights spread as far as the eye can see.
 I didn’t get to see this as our flight left in the evening, but the views were fab in the daytime.

 Inside the observatory building is a museum with a planetarium, a theatre, and permanent exhibits.
 If you have the chance to go here when you’re in LA, I highly recommend it.
 It really is an awesome place with sweet views.